 And if you like science, one thing you'll find is that New Gretna has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Because of many things, New Gretna is a great place for families with children to consider.
-First of all, many other families with children live here, making New Gretna a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, New Gretna has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+New Gretna is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Gretna’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 New Gretna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-New Gretna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, New Gretna doesn't have a public transportation system that people use for their commute.

 The population of New Gretna is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.51% of adults in New Gretna have a bachelor's degree or even advanced degree.